MuertoGB/X360/README.md

-This is an archive of the source to DJ SkunkieButt's X360 .NET library and accompanying GUI program Le Fluffie.
-This source was previously available at [his site](http://skunkiebutt.com/) but has now been taken down.
-However, it is still available at the [Internet Archive](https://web.archive.org/web/*/http://skunkiebutt.com/).
+I still find Le Fluffie useful in 2025, so here are some expected changes by me:

+Goals:

+1. Refactor and improve X360.
+2. Rewrite Le Fluffie, or at least vastly improve it.

+A time frame is not set.

-The code is available under the GPL version 3; see `X360/READ ME.txt` for details.
+This code is available under the GPL version 3; see `X360/READ ME.txt` for details.